MichaelBurge/michaelburge.github.io/_posts/2017-08-16-the-daily-stormer-in-haskell.markdown

 ## Networking

 Back in the wild '90s, we wouldn't really use frameworks or libraries.
 We'd just sort of open a socket to the outside world, and occasionally people would send us messages.
-We here at the Daily Stormer long for a simpler time, but we've also learned a thing or two about letting just anyone in.
-We need strong borders against the outside world for security purposes, and the people managing [`warp`](https://hackage.haskell.org/package/warp-3.2.13) have built a fine type-checked wall to keep out ne'er-do-wells.
+At the other end of the spectrum are full-blown web frameworks, with templating languages and connection pools.

-`warp` only handles HTTP.
-Haskell has full-blown web-frameworks too, even ones written by the same people that work on `warp`.
-But we're not going to use those here.
+[`warp`](https://hackage.haskell.org/package/warp-3.2.13) is a good choice to use for the HTTP layer here.

 Recall that we needed components:
 * To initialize some global state